 Finally, we re-engineer the gummy matrix itself.
 We often choose pectin over gelatin as a base because it plays nicer with ionic minerals.
 We then carefully calibrate stabilizers and humectants to lock everything in place, creating a stable environment that protects both the nutrient and the perfect chew for its entire shelf life.

-More Than a Gummy: A Testament to Expertise
+More Than a Gummy: Proof of Expertise